shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Rust!”
 Miko whistled.

 “I can fix it.”
-Rust, in a new iron golem body, walked over.
+Rust, in his new iron golem body, walked over.
 His 7’0” body held the sigil of the emperor but not even a smidge of dirt or rust.
 He effortlessly picked up the cart and the wheel and slid it on.
 Setting it back down gently, he said, “All done.”

 “You’re welcome.”
 Miko waved as she and the party left.